Log (rss)

 From childhood, language and writing has always been a safe haven.
 I gravitated towards storytelling in the moments of most uncertainty.
 It was fun.
 Libraries were there no matter how many times I moved.
 I always knew I wanted to write, to be able to share images, thoughts, impressions, dilemmas with others.

 I continued to write, but for myself.
-Other responsibilities quickly took up my time, responsibilities that I genuinely enjoyed tackling and that were within the fixed path laid out by my studies.
-But when the studies ended, or paused (who knows), and I had to think closely about what I really wanted to do, the urge to write made itself known.
+Other responsibilities quickly took up my time, responsibilities that I genuinely enjoyed tackling and that were within the fixed path laid out by my studies (which involved academic writing).
+But when the studies ended, or paused (who knows), and I had to think closely about what I really wanted to do, the urge to write, creatively, made itself known.
 But about what?
 And who would read it?

 It turns out that I had published before, as a student.
 But I never took those achievements seriously.
 I downplayed the writing itself, for some reason, “it didn’t count”.

 The first creative text that I published appeared a decade ago in the quarterly magazine, Just Poetry!!!
 This poem, “Fruit Salad is Heterogenous”, was just a faint memory in the back of my mind until I rediscovered the printed issue earlier this year.
 I didn’t even remember it had been printed.
 I certainly didn’t remember it had been one of the nominees for best of issue.
 And when I re-read it, I realized it was not half-bad for a high school student publishing and writing poetry for the first time.
-I surprised myself with those words, and reminded myself of feelings and memories that mattered.
+I surprised myself with those words, and they evoked feelings and memories that were valuable.

 Dithered image of Just Poetry!!! issue opened to the page of the poem 'Fruit Salad is Heterogenous'.